Southern Hemisphere: Continents and submerged continents

 The entire submerged continent, including New Caledonia, New Zealand, Norfolk Island, and other associated low-lying islands above sea level, is within the Southern Hemisphere.
 From Belep, New Caledonia, France (Latitude: 19°45′00″S) to Jacquemart Island (Latitude: 52°37′S).

+A map showing territories in the Southern and Northern Hemispheres (excluding Antarctica and tropical zones) positioned within the same hemisphere, allowing for a comparison of latitudes.
+For example, it can be seen that the Ireland Island and the Tierra del Fuego Island lie at the same latitude in their respective hemispheres, as do the cities of Belfast and Ushuaia.